AdobeDocs/commerce-operations.en/help/installation/prerequisites/optional-software.md

 We strongly recommend you install NTP to ensure that cron-related tasks perform properly.
 (Server dates could be in the past or future, for example.)

-The other optional utilities discussed in this topic might assist you with your installation; however, they are not required to install or use Magento.
+The other optional utilities discussed in this topic might assist you with your installation; however, they are not required to install or use Adobe Commerce or Magento Open Source.

 ## Installing and Configuring Network Time Protocol (NTP)